 While aerial tours allow for a bird’s eye view, a relaxing ride in a mokoro, or dugout canoe, connects guests with the details of the Delta.

-Travel Beyond travel manager Rachel David appreciated the close-up encounters that mokoros offered on her recent trip.
+Travel Beyond consultant Rachel David appreciated the close-up encounters that mokoros offered on her recent trip.
 “As we poled slowly forward, I had the opportunity to focus on the smaller features of the Delta ecosystem—like water lilies, frogs and birds—and appreciate my surroundings in a new way.”

 Although best known for the Okavango Delta and safari game reserves and parks like Chobe, Moremi, Linyanti and Selinda, most of Botswana is covered by the Kalahari Desert and the surrounding Kalahari Basin.
 From golden grasses to rolling sand dunes to the seemingly unending moonlike terrain of salt pans, reserves like the Central Kalahari Game Reserve and Makgadikgadi Pans National Park offer a contrast to the rest of Botswana to balance any safari itinerary.